What are the Minsk agreements?

 “The key political provisions are incompatible, in my opinion, with Ukraine’s existence as a sovereign country,” Duncan Allan, a fellow at Chatham House who specialises in the Minsk agreements, told Open Democracy, arguing that they present a “very convoluted and confused sequencing procedure”.

-Envoys of the original signatories meet in Berlin to discuss the deal on Thursday while the United Nations Security Council will debate it again the following Wednesday but whether President Putin shares the Frenchman’s breezy confidence that tensions that have claimed 14,000 lives in eight years can be brought to a close remains to be seen.
+Envoys of the original signatories met in Berlin to discuss the deal on 10 February while the United Nations Security Council will debate it again this Wednesday but whether Mr Putin shares the Frenchman’s breezy confidence that tensions that have claimed 14,000 lives in eight years can be brought to a close remains to be seen.

 Additional reporting by agencies